csarnataro/nerves_talk/blinky/README.md

 3. Create firmware with `mix firmware`
 4. Burn firmware to an SD card with `mix firmware.burn`
 5. Insert the SD card into your target board and power it on
-6. After about 10-30 seconds, the configured LED(s) should start blinking at 2 Hz
+6. After about 10-30 seconds, the configured LED(s) should start blinking its Morse message
-  a.
-Note: If the device normally blinks an LED to show a heartbeat or other status, you'll see that during the boot process until Delux takes over.

 ```bash
 export MIX_TARGET=rpi0